DIY Hair: What Is Toner, and How Does It Work?

 An ammonia-based toner is actually a demi-permanent hair color that contains ammonia.
 It will change the pigment makeup of your hair shafts.
 So be careful!!
 If you've just done a bunch of bleaching, your hair is already pretty fragile.
 If you can stand it, wait a few days.
 In those few days, I'd really try to stay away from shampooing.
 Shampoo will only serve to dry out your hair even more.

 Once your hair is done being mad at you, you'll be ready to apply toner.
-Wella, a well-known brand of toner, calls for you to mix 1 part toner with 2 parts 20 volume developer.
+Wella, a well-known brand of toner, calls for you to mix 1 part toner with 2 parts 20 volume developer (click here for a guide to developer).
 The mixture is left in the hair for up to 30 minutes before rinsing.

 Don't try to make up your own ratio or alter the instructions that you read on the bottle.
 Follow them!
 Each toner is different, and everyone's hair reacts slightly differently to the products.
 Give yourself the best chance at success and follow the directions.